-- integrate complete knowledge and skills of human movement with the principles of recreation and adventure practices applicable to sport, health and human development in the acquisition of applied skills by problem solving, executing of projects, dealing with true-life case studies and practice-centred scenarios; - link evidence-driven interpretation through analysis, synthesis and evaluation to research results by founding it theoretically and effectively communicate it individually or in a group in writing by means of Information Technology and verbally to laymen and professional audiences; - demonstrate that in reaching outcomes, reasoning and communication are based on a pure world and life philosophy and an established value system.
+- integrate complete knowledge and skills of human movement with the principles of recreation and adventure practices applicable to sport, health and human development in the acquisition of applied skills by problem solving, executing of projects, dealing with true-life case studies and practicecentred scenarios: - link evidence-driven interpretation through analysis, synthesis and evaluation to research results by founding it theoretically and effectively communicate it individually or in a group in writing by means of Information Technology and verbally to laymen and professional audiences; - demonstrate that in reaching outcomes, reasoning and communication are based on a pure world and life philosophy and an established value system.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.